globulus/simi/guides/objects_lists.md

 ### Objects and lists

 Objects are a centerpiece of Šimi, its most flexible and powerful construct.
-Objects are omnipresent - even TODO LINK primitive values get wrapped in objects, lists are objects, and so are all classes and their instances.
-Because of this, it's important to grasps the basics of object usage laid out in this guide.
+Objects are omnipresent - even TODO LINK primitive values get wrapped in objects, lists are objects, and so are all classes and their instances - then again, the one of Šimi's goals was to make objects simple to understand and work with.

 #### Object basics and object literals
 An object is a sequence of key-value pairs.
-Keys are strings or identifiers, while a value can be any Šimi value - number, string, boolean, object, list, etc. Nothing more or less to it - an object contains some data and some functionality, all baked together and accessible via the keys.
-Each key-value pair is called an object **field**.
+Keys are strings or identifiers, while a value can be any Šimi value - number, string, boolean, object, list, etc. Nothing more or less to it - an object contains some data and some functionality, all baked together and accessible via its keys.
+Each key-value pair constitutes a **field**.

 Objects and be **mutable** or **immutable**.
-Immutable object's key-value set is fixed to the outside user - you can access the fields, but can't add, remove or update them, **unless that's done through object's bound functions or class methods**.
+Immutable object's key-value set is fixed to the outside user - you can access the fields, but can't add, remove or update them, **unless done through object's bound functions or class methods**.
 Mutable objects are, of course, free to be altered in any way by anyone.

-Declare an object with an *object literal* - a set of key = value pairs, separated by commas, enclosed in brackets:
+Declare an object with an *object literal* - a set of "key = value" pairs, separated by commas, enclosed in brackets:
 ```ruby
 myFirstObject = [name = "Mike", age = 30, work = fn { print "Yep, working" }]

 populations = $[tokyo = 37_400_068, delhi = 28_514_000, shanghai = 25_582_000] # Notice the $ before the opening [
 ```

+In essence, the Šimi notion of objects is most similar to that of JavaScript, which I like because of its simplicity - people intuitively understand maps/hashes/dictionaries, and presenting objects as such structures demystifies the concept.

 #### Accessing object fields

-Object fields are accessed with the dot operator **.**:
+Access object fields with the dot operator **.**, just as in virtually any other language.
 ```ruby
 print myFirstObject.name # Mike
 print myFirstObject.age # 30